rhysd/NyaoVim/README.md

 ### Configure GUI Options

 I guess you're now thinking 'Hmm, font is not good and too small...'.
 You can configure some GUI options by properties of [`<neovim-editor>` properties](https://github.com/rhysd/neovim-component#neovim-editor-properties).
 For example, below configures font face and font size by `font` and `font-size` properties.
+Then set line-height to 1.5 (for example, Atom adopts 1.5 as line-height).

 ```html
 <neovim-editor